 Neoprene Computer Case

-I’ve been using my Marc Jacobs neoprene laptop case for years now and it has saved my computer on many occasions from falls and lots of incidental impact while travelling.
+I’ve been using my neoprene laptop case for years now and it has saved my computer on many occasions from falls and lots of incidental impacts while travelling.

-The right camera bag can be both a time saver and a lower back saver while in transit and out shooting.
-I have a Lowepro Fastpack that I have been using for a couple of years.
-I will probably pick up the Lowepro Flipside Pro pack next so my tripod will strap on easily to the front.
 These backpacks fit my DSLR, lenses, GoPro, accessories, laptop and even a few extra essentials for a day of touring.
-Make sure you get an all weather cover for your pack too, so you’re covered when you get caught in the rain.
+Make sure you get an all-weather cover for your pack too, so you’re covered when you get caught in the rain.

-A little wireless speaker is a great accessory to throw into a daypack to help boost laptop audio while watching movies at night or to play songs from your phone via bluetooth.
-The WOW Bling wireless speaker is cute, super durable and waterproof.
+A little waterproof wireless speaker is a great accessory to throw into a daypack to help boost laptop audio while watching movies at night or to play songs from your phone via Bluetooth.

 Personal Wifi Hotspot

 A digital nomad’s first question when checking into a hotel or sitting down at a cafe is sadly often “Do you have wifi?”.
-A mobile hotspot like this one from Skyroam offers unlimited internet access for 24 hours a day for a daily rate.
+A portable wifi hotspot like this one from Skyroam offers unlimited internet access for 24 hours a day for a daily rate.

-This article includes affiliate links through which we may receive a small commission to help support the growth and development of The Fit Traveller.
+This article on the best travel gadgets includes affiliate links through which we may receive a small commission to help support the growth and development of The Fit Traveller.
 You don’t pay a cent more.

 Skye is the founder and editor-in-chief of The Fit Traveller.
 She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.
 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.